 Zoe C, “Yes, in our room, McKenzie isn’t about to forget to feed and water her big girl.”

 Zelda’s nose is in the air, she’s eyeballing the boxes I hauled in.

-“Here you go Zelda, I got you an order of chicken in garlic sauce without the sauce,” I test it, lukewarm, I put a big spoonful on a paper plate and set it on the floor, you can guess how long it stayed there.
+“Here you go Zelda, I got you an order of chicken in garlic sauce without the sauce,” I test it, lukewarm, I put a big spoonful on a paper plate and set it on the floor, you can guess how long it stays there.